Key elements of Retail Ready Packaging design

 Examples in Retail Ready Packaging design

 A leader in Retail Ready Packaging is Walmart, which first published “Sustainable Retail Ready Packaging Global Guidelines” in 2008.
-One example of improved efficiency in how Walmart uses Retail Ready Packaging design is by featuring products in corrugated boxes.
+One example of improved efficiency in how Walmart uses Shelf Ready Packaging design is by featuring products in corrugated boxes.
 These are used to both ship and display the products, the tops of which can be easily torn off to display the products once on shelves.

 Costco is another large retailer with Structural Packaging Specifications in place to lower costs, ensure product safety and mitigate warehouse damage.
 Costco's Retail Ready Packaging guidelines include details about stacking strength, materials that can be used, security and handling and stocking.